ICD-11: Traditional medicine

-"Supplementary Chapter Traditional Medicine Conditions" is an additional chapter in the ICD-11, featuring concepts that are considered part of traditional medicine (TM).
-It initially consisted of one module, TM1.
-This module contains concepts that originated in traditional Chinese medicine (TCM), also having long histories of development and use in Japan (Kampo), Korea (TKM), and Vietnam (TVM).
+"Supplementary Chapter Traditional Medicine Conditions" is an additional chapter in the ICD-11, featuring concepts from different traditional medicine (TM) systems.
+While some countries had created national classification schemes corresponding to various alternative medicine systems, a unified international standard was lacking.
+This complicated data collection, making it more difficult for the WHO to comprehensively monitor the usage, safety, efficacy, and costs of TM practices.

+This supplemental chapter describing TM practices initially contained one module, TM1.
+This module describes concepts and terminology that originated in the traditional medicine practices of China, Japan, Korea, and Vietnam.

 In February 2025, a second module was added, TM2.
 This module features concepts related to Ayurveda, Siddha, and Unani.
 A third module, covering homeopathy, is planned, as well as a fourth module covering "other TM systems with independent diagnostic conditions".
-As of April 2025, TM3 and TM4 have yet to be released.
+As of June 2026, TM3 and TM4 have yet to be released.

-Medical procedures that are labeled "traditional" are used all over the world.
-A 2008 survey by the WHO found that, in some Asian and African countries, as much as 80% of the population rely on traditional medicine for primary health care.
-In many developed countries, 70% to 80% of the population had used a form of alternative medicine at some point, such as acupuncture.
-Even though a number of countries created national classifications of TM, an international standardized system was missing.
-This complicated data collection, making it more difficult for the WHO to comprehensively monitor the usage, safety, efficacy, and costs of TM-practices.

 During the 1970s, TM became a topic of increasing interest in Europe and North America.
 On 19 May 1977, the WHO passed a resolution approving the initiation of TM-related training and research, which is considered the official beginning of the WHO's endorsement of TM.
 The declaration of Alma-Ata in 1978 mentioned the role of traditional practitioners in health care.
 In 1984, the WHO released the first version of the Standard Acupuncture Nomenclature.
 The WHO Traditional Medicine Strategy 2002–2005 outlined a plan to, among other things, integrate TM with national health care systems, expand the knowledge base about TM, and enhance its safety, efficacy, and quality.
 The WHO International Standard Terminologies on Traditional Medicine in the Western Pacific Region (2007), or simply IST, (Note: The abbreviation "IST" is used in official WHO documentation.
 Other abbreviations that have been used are "WHO-IST" and "WHO ISTT".) defines terms related to qi, acupuncture, moxibustion, cupping, Chinese herbology, and other concepts within traditional Chinese medicine (TCM).
 Elaborating on the IST, the WHO developed the International Classification of Traditional Medicine (ICTM), (Note: Because the scope of the WHO's efforts regarding the TM chapter was initially on traditional East Asian medicine, the ICTM was at first called the "International Classification of Diseases of East Asian Traditional Medicine" (ICEATM).
 In 2006, the classification was officially named ICTM to reflect the intention that its scope was international, not just (East) Asian.
 Another term that is sometimes used is "International Classification of Traditional Medicine – China, Japan, Korea" (ICTM-CJK).) the contents of which form Chapter 26 of the ICD-11.